arsuk/ip-mdb-csm/readme.txt

 infrastructure and user registratios before attempting to use new software.
 The ip-mdb-csm can be used to simulate the CSM if there is no connection to the equensWorldline test environment available for testing yet.

+Example standalome.xml files are included showing how use the war file wuth Wildfly/JBoss in a standalone mode in-vm JMS messaging (myfull) or with external ActiveMQ (amq) or with external ActiveMQ Artemis (artemis) and also varuiations to use a an external DB data source (h2).

-The ip-mdb-csm consists of message driven beans that simulate the CSM business processes.
+The ip-mdb-csm simulation consists of message driven beans that simulate the CSM business processes.
 These are deployed within an instance of Wildfly.
 The queue names and related functionality supported are IPOriginatorBean and IPBeneficiaryBean.
 These applications deal with a pacs.008 payment request and the resulting pacs.002 response.
 The beans listen to queues that are defined in the ip-mdb-csm-x.x.war file ejb-jar.xml file.
 The ActiveMQ connections are defined in the Wildfly or JBoss standalone-amq.xml configuration file.